Hiro-824/japanese-old-tales/tales/momotaro.md

 tagline: A boy born from a peach fights demons.
 ---

-## The Miraculous Peach
+## The Giant Peach

-Long, long ago, there lived a kind old man and an old woman.
-The man would go to the mountains every day to cut wood, and the woman would go to the river to wash clothes.
-They were happy, but for one thing: they had no children of their own, and they prayed for one every day.
+A long time ago in Japan, there lived an old man and an old woman.
+They were kind and hardworking.
+Every day, the man went to the mountains to cut wood, and the woman went to the river to wash clothes.

+They were happy, but they had no children.
+They prayed every day for a child of their own.

-One morning, as the old woman was washing clothes, she saw a magnificent sight.
-A gigantic peach, bigger than any she had ever seen, came floating down the river, bobbing gently in the current.
+One day, while washing clothes in the river, the old woman saw something amazing — a huge peach floating in the water!
+It was bigger than any peach she had ever seen.

-> What a wonderful gift from the heavens!
+> “What a wonderful peach!” she said.

-she exclaimed.

-Carefully, she guided the enormous peach to the shore and, with great effort, carried it home to her husband.
-That evening, when the old man returned, he was astonished.

-> Let's eat it!

-he said.
+She pulled it from the river and took it home.

+When the old man came back, he was surprised too.

-> It must be as delicious as it is big.
+> “Let’s eat it,” he said.
+“It must be delicious!”

-But as the old man raised his knife to cut the peach, it split open on its own.
-And from inside, to their utter amazement, emerged a healthy, crying baby boy!
+But just as he raised the knife to cut it, the peach split open by itself.

+Inside was a baby boy!

-The baby looked at them and spoke with a voice as clear as a bell.
+The baby looked at them and said clearly,

-> Do not be afraid.
-The gods have sent me to you, to be the son you have always wished for.
+> “Don’t be afraid.
+I was sent by the gods to be your son.”

-The old man and woman wept with joy.
-They named him **Momotaro**, which means Peach Boy, and they raised him with all the love in their hearts.
+The couple was filled with joy.
+They named him **Momotaro**, which means **Peach Boy** in Japanese.

+## A Brave Young Man

-Momotaro was no ordinary child.
-He grew strong and brave, and ate twice as much as any other boy his age.
-By the time he was five, he could chop down a large tree with a small, old knife.
-He grew into a fine young man, respected and loved by all in his village.
+Momotaro grew up strong and kind.
+He ate a lot and trained every day.
+By the time he was young, he was stronger than anyone in the village.
+People admired him.

-## The Quest to Demon Island

-One day, news came that a band of fearsome *Oni*—horned demons or ogres—had been terrorizing the land.
-They lived in a fortress on a distant island called Onigashima, or Demon Island, and they would sail to the coast to raid villages and steal their treasures.

-Hearing this, Momotaro went to his parents with a determined look in his eye.

-> Mother, Father,

-he said,
+One day, he heard that **Oni** (Japanese demons or ogres) from a faraway island were attacking villages and stealing treasure.

+Momotaro stood up and said,

-> I am strong enough now.
-I will go to Onigashima and defeat these Oni once and for all.
-Please, make me some of the best millet dumplings in Japan for my journey.
+> “I will go to Oni Island and stop them.
+Please give me some food for the journey.”

-His parents were worried, but they knew he was doing a brave and noble thing.
-They were filled with pride.
-They gave him a fine sword and a pouch filled with delicious *kibi dango* (millet dumplings).
-Waving goodbye, Momotaro set off on his quest.

-## The Three Companions
+His mother made him **kibi dango** (millet dumplings), a special Japanese snack.
+His father gave him a sword.
+With his bag full of dumplings, Momotaro set off.

+## Making New Friends

-On his way to the coast, Momotaro met a stray dog.
-The dog barked fiercely.
+On the road, Momotaro met a dog.

-> Where are you going, Momotaro?
+> “Where are you going?” the dog asked.

-the dog growled.

-> And what is that you have in your pouch?

-> I am going to defeat the Oni on Demon Island,

-Momotaro replied calmly.

-> And in this pouch, I have the best millet dumplings in all of Japan.
+> “To fight the Oni,” said Momotaro.
+“And I have the best dumplings in Japan!”

-> Give me one,
+> “Give me one, and I’ll join you,” said the dog.

-said the dog,

->and I will come with you.

 Momotaro gave the dog a dumpling.
-The dog ate it and wagged its tail, its loyalty won forever.
+The dog joined him.

-Continuing on, they met a monkey swinging in the trees.
+Next, they met a monkey.

-> Greetings, Momotaro!

-the monkey chattered.

-> That smells delicious.
-Spare one of your famous dumplings, and I will join your quest.

-Momotaro shared a dumpling with the monkey, who gratefully joined his side.
+> “That smells good,” said the monkey.
+“Give me a dumpling and I’ll help too.”

+Momotaro shared another dumpling.
+The monkey joined the team.

-Finally, as they neared the sea, a magnificent pheasant flew down and landed before them.
+Then, a pheasant flew down.

-> I have heard of your quest, brave Momotaro,

-said the pheasant.

-> Give me a dumpling, and my sharp eyes and strong wings will serve you well.
+> “I’ve heard of your journey,” said the bird.
+“If you give me a dumpling, I’ll help from the sky.”

-Momotaro gave the pheasant a dumpling.
-Now, with his three loyal friends—the Dog, the Monkey, and the Pheasant—by his side, he was ready.
+Momotaro gave the bird a dumpling.
+Now, with the dog, the monkey, and the pheasant, Momotaro was ready to face the Oni.

-## The Battle on Demon Island
+## The Fight on Oni Island

+They reached **Onigashima**, or **Demon Island**, where the Oni lived.
+A big fortress stood on the shore, guarded by strong demons.

+The pheasant flew over the wall and attacked from the sky.
+The monkey climbed the wall and opened the gate.
+The dog rushed in and bit the Oni’s legs.

+Then Momotaro charged in with his sword.
+Together, they fought bravely.

+At last, they reached the Oni leader — a huge, scary demon.

+> “We give up!” the Oni shouted.
+“We’ll return everything we stole!
+Please don’t hurt us!”

+Momotaro agreed.
+The Oni gave back the gold and treasure.
+Momotaro and his friends brought it home.

+## A Happy Ending

+The people cheered.
+Momotaro was a hero!
+His parents were proud and happy.

+Momotaro, the dog, the monkey, and the pheasant became great friends and lived in peace.
+The Oni never attacked again.

+---

+Would you like this formatted into HTML or styled for your website?
+I can also add cultural footnotes or a glossary if you’re including multiple tales.

 They sailed across the sea and soon saw the dark shores of Onigashima.
 Before them stood a fearsome fortress with towering iron gates, guarded by several Oni.